grkvlt/pi-display-events/README.md

 PI DISPLAY EVENTS
 =================

 Raspberry PI code for displaying HTML file listing events on a monitor.
-The events are exported froma Google Sheets document.
+The events are exported from a [Google Sheets](https://docs.google.com/spreadsheets/u/0/) document published to the web using the _Share_ menu.

 ![events on screen](events.png)